 Faith Community Nursing Service

-Faith community nurses are registered nurses and people of faith trained to provide specific services, such as regular blood pressure screenings and how to educate congregations.
-They do not diagnose or treat illnesses or dispense medications and are not members of any clergy.
-Rather, they act as health advocates, educate people about improving their health, serve as counselors and act as visitation advocates and volunteer coordinators within their congregation.
+Faith community nurses do not diagnose or treat illnesses.
+They also do not dispense medications.
+They are not members of any clergy.
+Faith community nurses act as health advocates.
+They educate people about improving their health.
+In addition, they serve as counselors and act as visitation advocates and volunteer coordinators within their congregation.
+Thus, members have a healthier lifestyle.

-If you are interested in becoming a faith community nurse or want more information about the services provided through the Community Service Department, please call (859) 239-2426.
+To become a faith community nurse or to learn more about the services provided through the Community Service Department, please call (859) 239-2426.